jhuffm/Huffman_MSDS-696_Project/README.md

 # Huffman_MSDS-696_Project
 Repository for Regis University Capstone project

-The purpose of this project is to perform a sentiment analysis on tweets from Colorado counties related to the COVID-19 outbreak and CDC recommended best practices for containing the spread of COVID-19, such as hand-washing, social distancing, and wearing masks.
-This information will be used to create a sentiment score for each county that will describe how positive or negative individuals are in the county as a whole toward a particular idea or policy.
+This project was performed as a capstone requirement for the Regis University MSDS program.

-Once the sentiment analysis has been performed, the opinions of each county will be compared to the number of COVID-19 cases per capita of the county and used to create a prediction model with the intent of predicting the infection rate.
+The goal of this project was to perform a sentiment analysis on tweets from the Denver metro area related to the COVID-19 outbreak and CDC recommended best practices for containing the spread of COVID-19, such as practicing good hygiene, social distancing, and wearing masks.
+This information was used to create a sentiment score for the area that describes how positive or negative sentiments in the area were as a whole, toward a particular idea or policy each day.

-The data for this project will mainly be pulled from Twitter to perform the sentiment analysis and covid19.colorado.gov to get the infection information.
+Once the sentiment analysis was performed, the sentiment scores were compared to the number of COVID-19 cases per 100,000 individuals in the area and this was used to create a prediction model with the intent of predicting the infection rate.

-If an accurate prediction model can be created, then potential hotspots can be identified earlier by tracking shifts in opinions.
-This could help health departments and county governments be proactive in distributing information and implanting policies in an effort to mitigate the potential spread.
+The reason for doing this project was in hopes that sentiment changes displayed on social media might be able provide a bit of advanced notice that infection rates are about to change; this information could then be used by governments and health departments to proactively prepare for the change and adjust policies and marketing accordingly